Anthony-Gambale/Pygame-3D/README.md

 $ python Pygame-3D/src/main.py
 ```

-## Experimental Technique
+## Perspective-Projection Technique

-The main feature of this program is *perspective projection.* It takes the vertices of a 3D model, plus information about a camera in 3D space, and 'projects' the vertices of each shape onto the screen plane.
+The main feature of this program is perspective projection.
+This is taking the vertices of a 3D model, plus information about a camera in 3D space, and 'projecting' the vertices of each shape onto the screen, represented by a plane in 3D space.

 ### How a traditional renderer works
 In a 3D renderer, whenever the camera is moved or rotated, a transformation matrix is applied to it.
 In Figure 1, transformation R is applied to rotate the camera.